 - In the Finder, choose Applications from the Go menu.

 - In the Applications folder that opens, click the app's icon so it's highlighted.

 - Choose Get Info from the File menu.

-- Place a checkmark next to "Open in Low Resolution" to enable Low Resolution mode.
+- Place a checkmark next to "Open in Low Resolution"

 If your MacBook, MacBook Pro, or iMac has a Retina display, it automatically optimizes the resolution for the internal Retina display and any external displays that you attach.
-You can adjust resolutions for displays by choosing System Preferences from the Apple () menu and then clicking Displays.
+You can adjust resolutions for displays by choosing System Preferences from the Apple menu and then clicking Displays.

-- If you have Mirror Displays enabled (under the Arrangement tab in Displays System Preferences), you will see an "Optimize for" pop-up menu in the Display tab on both internal and external displays.
-This allows you to optimize for the internal or external display, or even scale the content on both.
-If Mirror Displays is not enabled, then you are using Extended Desktop mode.
+If Mirror Displays isn't enabled, then you're using Extended Desktop mode.
 In this case, you can set resolutions individually for each display.
 Check the Display System Preferences window that has the description for the display you want to adjust on the top of the window (there will be a unique preferences window for each display).
 Adjust as necessary.

 You can see more resolution options for your external display by holding down the Option key while clicking the Scaled button.